On This Page

 If you’re not sure what your state requires you to do to request an emergency evaluation (or you’re not sure who is able to request one), you can look up state-specific information on the Treatment Advocacy Center’s website.

-If you’re still not sure, the easiest and most universal way to initiate the civil commitment process is to call 911 or otherwise get a police officer to come to the scene and initiate a hold.
+If you’re not sure whether you can file a petition yourself, the easiest and most universal way to initiate an involuntary psychiatric hold is to call 911 or otherwise get a police officer to come to the scene and initiate a hold.

-In all states, police can detain anyone who poses an imminent threat, and 38 states “explicitly authorize police and peace or parole officers to initiate the emergency hold process,” according to Hedman et al.
+In all states, police can detain anyone who poses an imminent threat, and 38 states “explicitly authorize police and peace or parole officers to initiate the emergency [psychiatric] hold process.”

-Explain to the 911 dispatcher that you are concerned that a person is mentally ill and at risk of harm to self or others and that you would like to have an officer take them in to be evaluated for commitment.
+To start this process, you can call 911 and explain to the dispatcher that you are concerned that a person is mentally ill and at risk of harming themselves or others.
+Tell them that you would like to have an officer place them on an involuntary psychiatric hold so they can be evaluated for civil commitment at a local emergency room or other appropriate setting.
 Do note that the officer may not follow your recommended course of action.

 The Risks of Calling the Police During a Mental Health Emergency